RossBoylan/mccli/doc/Notes.md

 ## Build System
 There isn't one, though maybe there should be.
 The core of the application has been a bunch of `.js` and `.py` files that had no need to be built.
 But things are getting more complex.
 Typically, the developer will need to do these steps:
    1. Modify the code in its master place, either a `.literate`, `.py`, or `.js` file.
    2. Generate revised output from the literate files if any of them changed.
+The `literate` extension should do this automatically.
    3. Test.
-There is currently a small amount of automated tests for the `Python` code.
+There is currently a small amount of automated tests, both for `Python` and `JavaScript`.
 More would be good!
    4. Update `README.md`, `UserGuide.md`, and `Notes.md` if needed
    5. Generate additional documentation as desired.
 At the moment, `UserGuide.pdf` comes from using the [`Markdown PDF`](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) extension to generate it while viewing `UserGuide.md`.
 I modified the default coloring because it made stuff in code format `like this` too hard to see.
 One could also run html to pdf converters.
    6. Review `package.json` and `requirements.txt` to see they are still appropriate.